 Drug information provided by: Micromedex

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
+Blood and urine tests may be needed to check for unwanted effects.
 If your condition does not improve, or if it becomes worse, check with your doctor.

 This medicine is sometimes given together with amoxicillin (Amoxil®) and clarithromycin (Biaxin®) to treat ulcers.
 Be sure you understand about the risks and proper use of any other medicines your doctor prescribes together with esomeprazole strontium.

 Atrophic gastritis (inflammation in the stomach) may occur, especially if you take this medicine for a long time.
 Talk with your doctor if you have concerns about this.

 Check with your doctor right away if you have a fever, joint pain, skin rash, swelling of the body, feet, or ankles, or unusual weight gain after taking this medicine.
 These could be symptoms of acute interstitial nephritis.

 Taking this medicine for a long time may make it harder for your body to absorb vitamin B12.
 Tell your doctor if you have concerns about vitamin B12 deficiency.

 Check with your doctor right away if you have watery stool that does not go away, stomach pain, and fever while taking this medicine.

 This medicine may increase your risk of having fractures of the hip, wrist, and spine.
 This is more likely if you use high doses or use it for one year or more.